FAQs

 Yes.
 Ports can be tagged or untagged.

-BUM storm-control settings include: Broadcast, Multicast, and unknown Unicast limited to 10 Mbps each on ingress irrespective of the port size.
+BUM storm-control settings include Broadcast, Multicast, and unknown Unicast limited to 10 Mbps each on ingress, regardless of the port size.
 There are no settings for the Private VLAN.

 Only one MAC is allowed per physical port.